Sladamos/ImagesTransformator/README.md

 # ImagesTransformator
 A simple C++ program used to transform images.
 ## How to transform
-- Put a source image to /gfx directory
+- Put a source image to /gfx directory (maybe different path in future)
-- Launch the program and choose a correct format & transformator
+- Launch the program and choose a correct format
 - Set the source image name
 - Use the Load source command
+- Select filter for transformator
-- Set a transformed image name
+- Set a output image name
 - Use the transform image command
+- Save image (or maybe display in console in future)
-- Get the transformed image from /newGfx directory
+- Get the transformed image from /newGfx directory if saved (maybe different path in future)
 ## Examples of usage
 ![catSourceScreenshot](gfx/Cat.bmp "Cat source")
 ![catOutputScreenshot](newGfx/Cat.bmp "Cat output")